tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/customer_profiles/6-bulk_upload.md

 ---

-You can also upload a CSV (comma-separated values) to the `optimizely-import` S3 bucket and provided path for a given Datasource
+You can also upload a CSV (comma-separated values) to the `optimizely-import` S3 bucket using the provided Datasource S3 path.
 We will parse the given CSV, validate the data against the registered [Attributes](/rest/customer_profiles#dcp_attributes), and store the successfully processed profiles.

 Using the provided AWS credentials, it's possible to upload CSV files in a variety of ways.